LUCHER4321/chrono-phylo-tree/README.md

 This documentation provides a detailed explanation of the core components and classes used in the application, including the `Species` class, which represents individual species in the tree, and the `PhTree` and `Menu` components, which handle the visualization and user interaction with the tree.

+### Try It Out

+You can test and explore the functionality of the chrono-phylo-tree library by visiting the following [page](https://phylotree.netlify.app/).
+This interactive demo allows you to experiment with the library's features, visualize phylogenetic trees, and see how the components work in real-time.

 ### Key Features

 - **Species Management**: The `Species` class allows you to define species, manage their ancestors and descendants, and calculate properties such as extinction time and duration.